adispezo/spring-kafka-demo/README.md

 |---------------------|-----------------------|-----------------------|-------------|
 | document-create-key | {"referenceId":"123"} | document-create-value | poison pill |

-Then you look at the logging error will be thrown and this will not stop.
+The application will not be able to handle this message and will throw exceptions, the will not stop.

 Stop the application.
 In ExceptionConfiguration uncomment bean on line 41 and comment bean on line 25.
 Start the application.

 open http://localhost:8080/ui/docker-kafka-server/topic/documentInfo/data.
 Produce to topic: